cbirbes/NextFlowPipeline/README.md

 Options:

---LRPolish  			Polisher to use for long reads: wtdbg2, racon, pilon, medaka (default value: 'racon')
+--LRPolish  			Polisher to use with long reads: wtdbg2, racon, pilon, medaka (default value: racon)

---LRNum	    			Specify the number of long reads polishing to run (default value: 2)
+--LRNum	    			Number of long reads polishing to run (default value: 2)

---AlignerExt      Chose aligner extension for racon polishing: 'paf' (.paf reduce quality, improve speed) or 'sam' (default value: 'sam')
+--AlignerExt      Alignment file extension for polishing with racon: paf (reduce quality, improve speed) or sam (default value: sam)

---SRPolish	   		Polisher to use for short reads: pilon, racon, freebayes or wtdbg2 (default value: 'pilon')
+--SRPolish	   		Polisher to use with short reads: pilon, racon, freebayes or wtdbg2 (default value: pilon)

---SRNum	    			Specify the number of short reads polishing to run (default value: 2)
+--SRNum	    			Number of short reads polishing to run (default value: 2)

+--Chunck          Size of targets for parallelization with pilon (default value : 10000000)

---NoChanges		   	true : Pilon polishing until there are no more assembly changes (defaults value: false).
-Overwrite SRPolish and SRNum options
+--NoChanges		   	If "true", polish until there are no more changes (defaults value: false).
+Overwrite all short reads options

---outdir		    	The output directory where the results will be saved (default value : './results/')
+--Outdir		    	The output directory where the results will be saved (default value : ./results/)

---lineage		     	Lineage dataset used for BUSCO (Run Busco quality if set)
+--Lineage		     	Lineage dataset used for BUSCO (Run Busco quality at the end of the pipeline if set)

---species		     	Reference species to built Augustus annotation during BUSCO (default value: 'generic')
+--Species		     	Reference species to built Augustus annotation during BUSCO (default value: generic)

---kat             true : kat evaluation (default value: "false")

---reference			  Reference genome used for Quast comparison

---genes           Gene and operon annotations used for Quast

---chunck          Contig length for pilon Parallelization (default value : 10000000)
+--Kat             If "true" run kat comp at the end of the pipeline (default value: false)

 --SRAligner			  Aligner to use for short reads: samtools or longranger (default value : longranger)

---poolseqSize     Size of the poolSeq sample

---pattern         Maximum 0 for freebayes poolseq pattern (Eg: 3 = 0/0/0/1/..../1)